Kansas City Chorale, Johnson County Native Joyce DiDonato Among 2021 Grammy Nominees

 KCUR contributor Bill Brownlee also provided reporting for this story.

-Editor's note: This story was updated to include a comment from the Kansas City Symphony and the Kansas City Chorale.
+Editor's note: This story was updated to include comments from the Kansas City Symphony and the Kansas City Chorale, and the postponed airdate in March.